Factors Affecting the 1970 Quarter Value

 Key Takeaways

-- Though fairly common in low Mint State grades, the 1970 Washington Quarter becomes increasingly scarce in Superb Gem condition.
+Though fairly common in low Mint State grades, the 1970 Washington Quarter becomes increasingly scarce in Superb Gem condition.

-Condition of the Coin: Grading
+Condition of the Coin Grading

 Mint Mark and Rarity

-Of the 136,420,000 Philadelphia-minted 1970 Washington Quarters, an estimated 1,227,780 have survived in MS65 or better condition.
-According to PCGS, the Denver issue, with a mintage of 417,341,364, has about 7,512,144 estimated survivors in MS65 or better, with only one coin graded MS68+.
+According to PCGS, of the 136,420,000 Philadelphia-minted 1970 Washington Quarters, an estimated 1,227,780 have survived in MS65 or better condition.
+The Denver issue, with a mintage of 417,341,364, is estimated to have approximately 7,512,144 survivors in MS65 or better.

 Historical Significance

 Coins with historical significance, such as those commemorating important events or featuring notable designs, are often more valuable.
-Their connection to history can enhance coin values due to their increased desirability among collectors.

 Design